cta-observatory/protopipe/docs/mva/index.rst

      - 'kurtosis'
      - 'h_max'

-    SigFiducialCuts:  # Fidicual cuts that will be applied on signal data
+    SigFiducialCuts:  # Fiducial cuts that will be applied on signal data
      - 'offset <= 0.5'

     BkgFiducialCuts:  # Fidicual cuts that will be applied on bkg data